-ALSO BY WILLOWY WHISPER

-Hills of Innocence Trilogy

-The Innocent The Letter The Pursued

-Stand-Alones

-Only Children Chase Sawdust Meet My Boyfriend Widow's Heart Angel Gate He Wore Brass Buttons

-Recent Short Stories

-Jes' Didn't Need Said She Loved the Man She Hated The Tiny Gift

-Never a Rooftop Again

-© 2020 by Willowy Whisper

-All rights reserved.
-No portion of this short story may be reproduced, stored in a retrieval system, or transmitted in any form or by any means electronic, mechanical, photocopy, recording, scanning, or other-except for brief quotations in critical reviews or articles, without the prior written permission of the publisher.

-Published by White Willow Press Company

-This short story is a work of fiction.
-The characters in this story are fictitious.
-Any resemblance to persons living or dead is coincidental.

-Cover design by Hannah Linder Designs www.hannahlinderdesigns.com

-NEVER A ROOFTOP AGAIN

-Strasbourg, France September 1952

-I ALWAYS KNEW it would be like this.
+No part of this book may be reproduced in any form or by any electronic or mechanical means, including information storage and retrieval systems, without written permission from the author, except for the use of brief quotations in a book review.
+This is a work of fiction.
+Names, characters, places, and incidents either are the product of the author's imagination or are used fictitiously.
+Any resemblance to actual persons, living or dead, events, or locales is entirely coincidental.
+Cover Design and Interior Formatting by Hannah Linder www.hannahlinderdesigns.com Edited by Pegg Thomas and Catherine Posey Strasbourg, France September, 1952 always knew it would be like this.
 Told myself it wouldn't, though.
 Promised myself I'd never see you again, that the Piangenti Diavoli had finished you off, that not even you could come back from the dead.

-But here you are, flesh and bone, cut sharper than I ever remember.
+But here you are, flesh and bone, cut sharper than I remember.
 You don't see me.